2026 Session 1

 Instructor: Joel Armor

-Are you thinking of studying design or art in college but you are nervous about your portfolio?
+Are you thinking of studying design or art in college, but you are nervous about your portfolio?
 Let us help!
-Studio Art - Portfolios that Punch is a college preparatory studio workshop that will allow you to improve your creative skills and construct a competitive art portfolio for college admission.
-Outcomes focus on drawing and a variety of 3D studio-production approaches while emphasizing evaluative portfolio criteria including design/composition, technical proficiency, color, presentation, and photographic representation.
+Studio Art - Portfolios with Punch is a college preparatory studio workshop that will allow you to improve your creative skills and construct a competitive art portfolio for college admission.
+Outcomes focus on drawing and a variety of 2D studio-production approaches while emphasizing evaluative portfolio criteria, including design/composition, technical proficiency, color, presentation, and photographic representation.
+Studio sessions consist of artist lectures, studio demonstrations, hands-on activities, outdoor drawing excursions, and critical analysis of work created, as well as learning more about the work of professional artists via campus galleries and museums.

 Instructors: Dr. Becky Crews, Elizabeth Troy